Neutron Star Interior Composition Explorer: Launch

 By May 2015, NICER was on track for a 2016 launch, having passed its critical design review (CDR) and resolved an issue with the power being supplied by the ISS.
 Following the loss of SpaceX CRS-7 in June 2015, which delayed future missions by several months, NICER was finally launched on 3 June 2017, with the SpaceX CRS-11 ISS resupply mission aboard a Falcon 9 v1.2 launch vehicle.

 Science instrument

 NICER's primary science instrument, called the X-ray Timing Instrument (XTI), is an array of 56 X-ray photon detectors.
-These detectors record the energies of the collected photons as well as with their time of arrival.
+These detectors record the energies of the collected photons as well as their time of arrival.
 A Global Positioning System (GPS) receiver enables accurate timing and positioning measurements.
 X-ray photons can be time-tagged with a precision of less than 300 ns.
 In August 2022 a fast X-ray follow-up observation program was started with the MAXI instrument named "OHMAN (On-orbit Hookup of MAXI and NICER)" to detect sudden bursts in X-ray phenomena.

 During each ISS orbit, NICER will observe two to four targets.
 Gimbaling and a star tracker allow NICER to track specific targets while collecting science data.
 In order to achieve its science objectives, NICER will take over 15 million seconds of exposures over an 18-month period.